Thomas Sankara: Presidency

 A coup d'état organized by Blaise Compaoré made Sankara President on 4 August 1983 at the age of 33.
 The coup d'état was supported by Libya, which was at the time on the verge of war with France in Chad (see history of Chad).

 Sankara identified as a revolutionary and was inspired by the examples of Cuba's Fidel Castro and Che Guevara, and Ghana's military leader Jerry Rawlings.
 As President, he promoted the 'Democratic and Popular Revolution' (Révolution démocratique et populaire, or RDP).
 The ideology of the Revolution was defined by Sankara as anti-imperialist in a speech on 2 October 1983, the Discours d'orientation politique (DOP), written by his close associate Valère Somé.
 His policy was oriented toward fighting corruption and promoting reforestation.

 On 4 August 1984, the first anniversary of his accession, he renamed the country Burkina Faso, meaning 'the land of upright people' in Mooré and Dyula, the two major languages of the country.
-He also gave it a new flag and wrote a new national anthem (Ditanyè).
+He also gave it a new flag, new coat of arms, and wrote a new national anthem (Ditanyè).

 Council of the Revolution

 When Sankara assumed power on 4 August, he named the leadership of the country the Council of the Revolution (CNR).
 This was a way for Sankara to signal that he was going to try for political and social change.
-The CNR composed of both civilians and soldiers, all ordinary people.
+The CNR was composed of both civilians and soldiers, all ordinary people.
 But the member count was secret for security reasons and known only to Sankara and others in his inner circle.

 The CNR regularly met to talk about important plans and decisions for the country.
 They helped give advice and direction to the government's actions.
-They voted on suggestions and decisions from governments officials; the decision making was collective.
+They voted on suggestions and decisions from government officials; the decision-making was collective.
 On some occasions, they overruled even proposals favoured personally by Sankara.